matplotlib/matplotlib/doc/api/api_changes.rst

   point to `IPython.sphinxext.ipython_directive` instead of `matplotlib.sphinxext.ipython_directive`.

-* In :module:`~matplotlib.finance`, almost all functions have been deprecated and replaced with a pair of functions name `*_ochl` and `*_ohlc`.
+* In `~matplotlib.finance`, almost all functions have been deprecated and replaced with a pair of functions name `*_ochl` and `*_ohlc`.
   The former is 'open-close-high-low' order of quotes, and what the module used and the later is 'open-high-low-close' order of quotes, which is the standard in finance.

 * For consistency the ``face_alpha`` keyword to :class:`matplotlib.patheffects.SimplePatchShadow` has been deprecated in